-Duncan Charman shares some essential tench fishing tips to help you catch big specimens this summer.
+Duncan Charman shares some essential tench fishing tips to help you catch big specimens this spring and summer.

 IF there was one personal best that I would love to beat then it would have to be tench – so I’m delighted to share some of my tench fishing tips with you here on the Angler’s Mail website.

-My best tench stands at a modest 10lb 3oz, caught during a tench campaign, albeit it on an opportunist tactic, float fishing a double maggot on an eighteen hook attached to a frail 2.64lb bottom.
+My best tench stands at a modest 10 lb 3 oz, caught during a tench campaign, albeit it on an opportunist tactic.
+I was float fishing a double maggot on an 18 hook attached to a frail 2.64lb bottom.

-Many others were taken on more modern tactics, but never bigger and just goes to prove that trying something different can often outwit the larger specimens… remember that as your read through my tench fishing tips.
+Many others were taken on more modern tactics, but never bigger.
+It just goes to prove that trying something different can often outwit the larger specimens… remember that as your read through my tench fishing tips.

-This season won’t see myself going all out for a new tench personal best, but next year could as after a couple of years of research I may have just found the perfect venue for a really big one.
+Personally, after a couple of years of research I may have just found the perfect venue for a really big one.

-Here are a few pointers to find that venue.
-And then, with that starting point, some tench fishing tips to help you step in the right direction of unlocking its secrets.
+Here are a few pointers to help you find that venue.
+And then, with that starting point, some tench fishing tips to help you step in the right direction of unlocking that venue’s secrets.

-In effect a ‘how to’ guide to tench fishing tips, especially if big green giants are your quarry…
+In effect a ‘how to’ guide of key tench fishing tips, especially if big green giants are your quarry…

 Venue choice for big tench